LIFTINGSAFETY

 If a beam is to be repaired it is advisable that the original design specification is consulted.
 Where this is not feasible then the repairer will have to take responsibility to ensure that the correct materials and components are used.
 To that end the repairer must have adequate information about the application the lifting beam is used for.

-A record of the repairs and details of the components used should be recorded on a job card and retained with the maintenance log of the equipment.
+A record of the repairs and details of the components used should be recorded and retained with the maintenance log of the equipment.

 Following the repair the equipment should be thoroughly examined by a competent person.
-In the case of a significant repair the beam may need to be NDT and or load tested.
+If the repair might affect the load bearing capability, the thorough examination may include NDT and / or a load test.

 4.1.2 Modification and verification.